Pylons/pyramid/docs/api/request.rst

    .. attribute::  response_*

-      .. warning:: As of Pyramid 1.1, assignment to ``response_*`` attrs are deprecated.
-Assigning to one will cause a deprecation warning to be emitted.
-Instead of assigning ``response_*`` attributes to the request, use API of the the :attr:`pyramid.request.Request.response` object (exposed to view code as ``request.response``) to influence response behavior.

-      You can set attributes on a :class:`pyramid.request.Request` which will influence the behavor of *rendered* responses (views which use a :term:`renderer` and which don't directly return a response).
-These attributes begin with ``response_``, such as ``response_headerlist``.
-If you need to influence response values from a view that uses a renderer (such as the status code, a header, the content type, etc) see, :ref:`response_prefixed_attrs`.
+      In Pyramid 1.0, you could set attributes on a :class:`pyramid.request.Request` which influenced the behavor of
+      *rendered* responses (views which use a :term:`renderer` and which don't directly return a response).
+These attributes began with ``response_``, such as ``response_headerlist``.
+If you needed to influence response values from a view that uses a renderer (such as the status code, a header, the content type, etc) you would set these attributes.
+See :ref:`response_prefixed_attrs` for further discussion.
+      As of Pyramid 1.1, assignment to ``response_*`` attrs are deprecated.
+      Assigning to one is still supported but will cause a deprecation warning to be emitted, and eventually the feature will be removed.
+For new code, instead of assigning ``response_*`` attributes to the request, use API of the the :attr:`pyramid.request.Request.response` object (exposed to view code as ``request.response``) to influence rendered response behavior.

 .. note::